 Free Market: Really, it’s the key to personal freedom for Oregonians as we compete with one another to produce better and better products and services while government takes a limited regulatory and judicial backseat, working to promote our economic success, not to punish it.
-Government, whatever it does, is inherently inefficient for two reasons: It’s “other people spending other people’s money,” and, there is no competitive marketplace in the services it provides.
-(Can that change?
-To some degree yes, by giving government a smaller footprint.
-In the big picture, no.)
+Government, whatever it does, is inherently inefficient for two reasons: It’s “other people spending other people’s money,” and there is no competitive marketplace in the services it provides.

 Guns: I support the Second Amendment as written.
 Statistics show that gun control has no affect on decreasing violence and crime.
 Per the Declaration of Independence, being able to defend oneself is a God-given right.
-Sam and Diana are both gun owners and NRA members.
+Diana and I are both gun owners and NRA members.

-Human Trafficking: Due to a combination of geography and demographics, Portland is often cited as the nation’s top city for child sex trafficking.
-Oregon’s sanctuary laws and lax labor law enforcement attract “coyote” human smugglers who exploit migrant labor.
-I will work with both state and federal law enforcement to crack down on human smuggling and keep Oregonians safe.
+Human Trafficking: Due to a combination of geography, demographics and weakened law enforcement including sanctuary state status,, Portland is often cited as the nation’s top city for child sex trafficking.
+Oregon’s sanctuary laws attract human smugglers who exploit migrant labor.
+The Oregon government must work with both state and federal law enforcement to crack down on human smuggling and keep Oregonians safe.

-PERS: Oregon’s looming PERS crisis is worse than previously thought – with potential future costs growing into the hundreds of billions of dollars.
-We are bound – both by law and decency and law – to honor our contracts with existing employees and retirees, but we MUST fix the broken system NOW and stop the exponential growth of debt.
+PERS: Oregon’s PERS crisis is worse than previously thought – with projected costs growing into the hundreds of billions of dollars.
+We are bound – both by law and decency – to honor our contracts with existing employees and retirees, but we MUST fix the broken system NOW and stop this exponential growth of debt.

-Red Trifecta: It’s not enough to win the governor’s seat.
-We must also put the House and the Senate under Republican control, talking the progressive far-left contingent out of power.
-This must happen if we are to return our government to fiscal sanity, give that government a dramatically smaller footprint on our lives and businesses, and to deliver our children and grandchildren futures full of opportunity.
+Red Trifecta: This means Republican control of the legislature and the governor’s seat.
+This must happen if we are to return our government to fiscal sanity, give our government a dramatically smaller footprint in our lives and businesses, and to deliver our children and grandchildren futures that are full of opportunity.

 Role of government: It’s to serve, not to dictate.
 Our progressive far-left leadership has steadily moved away from promoting our economic and community advancement and is now focusing on changing our family and belief systems; instructing us how to live.
 It really is a power-grab.

 Rural Oregon: It’s devastated.
-I was born and raised in small town poverty in far upstate New York, and it’s plain to me that the 275 towns in Oregon with population of 5,000 or less have been near-destroyed by ridiculous environmental strictures (e.g. logging is almost gone, commercial fishing is hamstrung, etc), while offshoring and open borders have destroyed jobs in every sector.
+I was born and raised in small town poverty in far upstate New York, and it’s plain to me that the 275 towns in Oregon with populations of 5,000 or less have been near-destroyed by ridiculous environmental strictures (e.g. logging is almost gone, commercial fishing is hamstrung, etc), while offshoring and open borders have destroyed jobs in every sector.
 This is a main priority for me personally: to do what is necessary to bring rural Oregon back to life.
-Here’s part of a Wall Street Journal article from last May that spells it out.

 Small Business: The heart and soul of Oregon’s economy.
-For 33 years, I’ve owned and operated my own small business in Bend.
-It employs 40.
-I also operate two other small businesses, one of which specializes in turning around others’ foundering businesses and organizations.
-With my business partner, Josh Fonger, we’ve assisted over 500 businesses in getting healthy again, and then prospering.
+For 36 years, I’ve owned and operated my own small business in Bend.
+It employs sixty.
+I also own a business which specializes in saving others’ foundering businesses and organizations.
+With my business partner, Josh Fonger, we’ve assisted over 800 businesses in getting healthy again, and then prospering.
 Work the System Consultants grew out of my book, Work the System: The Simple Mechanics of Making More and Working Less, published in 2008 and now in its third edition.
 It’s a business bestseller.

 Term Limits: Yes, no question about it.
 In Salem, 3 terms Senate; 6 terms House.

-Unions: Unions are not what they were 50 years ago.
+Unions: Unions are not what they were 60 years ago.
 The U.S labor movement today primarily consists of government workers.
-Union efforts are not primarily negotiating, as it was 50 years ago.
-Rather, their primary objective is to skim from as many government workers paychecks as possible in order to fund the politicians who are willing to push their agendas.
+Union efforts are not primarily negotiating, as they were years ago.
+Rather, their primary objective now is to skim from as many government workers paychecks as possible in order to fund politicians who are willing to push their agendas.
 This is a problem in Oregon as unions advocate for raising taxes not only on private businesses, but also individuals of every class.
 Long ago, business leaders learned the value of treating their employees fairly, and to abide by the vast collection of rules designed to protect workers rights.